 In singular forms, Class 3 has in common with Class 4 that first-person C?V alternates with second-/third-person CV?; indeed, this commonality led to their being conflated in the SIL analysis of the glottalization classes.
-The similarity can be verified with a brief look back at the table in (14).
-Nevertheless, there are a couple of arguments in favor of the analysis where there is an underlyingly laryngealized vowel that loses its laryngealization upon the addition of the 2sg./3sg. inflectional glottal stop.
+The similarity can be verified with a brief look back at Table 7.
+Nevertheless, there are a couple of arguments in favor of the analysis where there is an underlyingly laryngealized vowel that loses its laryngealization upon the addition of the 2sG/3sG inflectional glottal stop.